tpeltone/emergency-kit/git-training-with-albert.md

 ```bash
 ~home $ ssh-keygen
 ```

-* Skipp the password protection if you want.
+* Skip the password protection if you want.
 Often the computers password protection is enough

 Set permissions to the file:
 Browse to ~home directory and run: